samuelwine/qd8solutions/src/pages/blog/2021-12-20-Toptal-Tenacity.md

   - developer
 ---

-One of the most interesting assignments of my dev career has been to explain why my name should appear on one of the world's most eminent lists of software engineer expertise.
+One of the most interesting assignments of my dev career has been to explain why my name should appear on one of the <a href="https://www.toptal.com/c-sharp">world's most eminent lists</a> of software engineer expertise.
+The list is talent-studded by developers with decades (and more) of experience who have successfully undertaken projects for top-tier companies.
+How could I, with my three years of developer experience, hope to claim a place in this coveted list?